tk-notes/lucas-meier-blog/content/posts/2022/05/state-separable-proofs-for-the-curious-cryptographer/index.md

 well the adversary does at distinguishing between the two games.
-For example, can the adversary distinguish a real encryption scheme from a perfect scheme which just returns random ciphertexts.
+For example, can the adversary distinguish a real encryption scheme from a perfect scheme which just returns random ciphertexts?

 Reductions work by taking an adversary for one game, and creating an adversary for a different game.